 Ethics, or moral philosophy, is the study of the 'good'.
 It is concerned with how human beings should live, how we can define and understand 'good' and 'evil' and what is right and wrong.
-Students will apply philosophical reasoning to the realm of morality, studying ethical theories from Aristotle to contemporary philosophers.
-They will also learn to apply these theories to a range of practical moral issues.
+Students will study normative ethical theories from Aristotle to contemporary philosophers such as Peter Singer.
+They will also learn how to apply these theories to a range of practical moral issues.
+Finally, they will study metaethical theories about what is going on when we make moral claims, including the theory that we are simply expressing our emotions.